tr0pical1nternet/eleventy-base-blog/src/templates/projects/tetras.md

     {% include ../../svg/tetras_radiation.svg %}
 </figure>

-These psuedo-ellipses then become bands in a radiation field.
-The epicenter is chosen from a random intersection at the corner of four tetras where one band radiates out every two seconds.
+These pseudo-ellipses then become bands in a radiation field.
+The epicenter is chosen from a random intersection at the corner of four tetras.
+One band radiates out every two seconds.
 It expands until it reaches a maximum size and then it returns to the bottom of the stack to radiate all over again.

 ## Lessons Learned
 Snap.svg is an amazing library for creating generative and interactive vector graphics for the web.
 It greatly simplified the process of creating this design and I feel like I barely scratched the surface of what it can do.

 Snap.svg animates using JavaScript, which is great and fine for many use cases, really any situation that doesn't demand GPU acceleration.
-In this case, because the ellipses grow so large, on larger screens I see some performance issues, and it makes the fan on my Macbook kick into high gear in Firefox.
+In this case, because the ellipses grow so large, on larger screens I see some performance issues, and it makes the fan on my laptop kick into high gear in Firefox.
 If one was inclined they could rebuild this in a way that uses CSS or canvas animation which both natively take advantage of hardware acceleration.